-Luckily most recliners can be dismantled for stress-free transport, so you do not need to worry about moving them through a small and tight space.
+Luckily most recliners can be dismantled for stress-free transport, so you do not need to worry about moving them through a small and tight space (Best recliners for small spaces).
 Some removable parts include detachable backs and removable bars on the base that allow further dismantling.

 When taking apart your recliner, remember to take pictures so that you will have an effortless reassembly.
 Please place them in safe plastic bags and remember to label them correctly to avoid misplacing them.

-If this is your first time to move, follow the steps below to dismantle your recliner successfully.
+If this is your first time moving, follow the steps below to dismantle your recliner successfully.

 1. Tilt the recliner gently forward and lift the rear material.
 Some recliners have a back panel that allows you to lift and expose the inner frame.
 Look for the snaps that hold the fabric to the frames’ base and unfasten them.
 Next, lift the fabric panel.

 2. Check the frames on both sides of the recliner’s seat to locate the locking levers.
 You should see a metal lever facing downwards at both sides of the recliner’s main body near the top of the arm and back joint.
 If your chair has a middle console, you should see levers between the frames and the seats.

 3. Touch the locking levers in the middle of the back seams.
 If your recliner lacks detachable strips of material that expose the frame, put your hands into the back seams on the chair’s left and right sides.
 Monitor the seams between the seats and middle console, if any are available.
 Feel inside the seams for the locking lever that is facing downwards.